charlesm93/MixedSolver/README.md

-# Annex for the "Mixed Solver" paper
+# Appendix Code for the "Mixed Solver" paper
 Appendix with code for the mixed solver paper.

 This repository contains code that was used to compare two methods